sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 ## **Task 2: Onboard Azure Subscription to Azure sentinel**

-In this task, you will onboard the Azure subscription to Azure sentinel by congiguring the new Log Analytics workspace from sentinel.
+In this task, you will onboard the Azure subscription to Azure sentinel by comfiguring the new Log Analytics workspace from sentinel.

-1. In Azure portal, search **microsoft-sentinel (1)** and select **microsoft-sentinel (2)**.
+1. In the Azure portal, search **Microsoft sentinel (1)** and select **Microsoft sentinel (2)**.

     ![](images/microsoft-sentinel.png "microsoft-sentinel")